OfferZen-Community/arinsuretech-activity-unity-setup/README.md

 In this activity you'll be downloading and installing Unity and Vuforia, and testing your AR setup with a sample project.

-If you'd like some assistance at any point, chat to your team in the team channel on Make Slack and mention @dan.
+If you'd like some assistance at any point, chat to your team in the team channel on Make Slack and mention @robin.

 ## Process